webmaeistro/devz-docz/web/frontend/README.md

 ## Overview

-These are recommendations for front end development at Martin's experience.
+These are recommendations for front end development at I.

 ## Contents